-Key findings from Ottawa residents
+Key findings from Ottawa residents, businesses, institutions and organizations:

 - The top three concerns about climate change are:

-- changes in the natural environment (73%)
+- Changes in the natural environment (71%)

-- and increased risk of flooding (71%)
+- Increased risk of flooding (70%)

-- The most common impacts experienced by respondents are heatwaves (77%), changes in the natural environment (51%) and high winds/tornadoes (49%).
+- The most common impacts experienced by respondents are heatwaves (77%), changes in the natural environment (50%) and high winds/tornadoes (49%)

 - Taking steps to keep safe in the sun and keep homes cool were the most common actions that respondents are already taking followed by protecting against ticks and mosquitoes.
-Developing an emergency preparedness plan, checking in on neighbours during extreme events and protecting against ticks and mosquitoes were the most common actions that respondents are planning to do.
+Developing an emergency preparedness plan, checking in on neighbours during extreme heat events and protecting against ticks and mosquitoes were the most common actions that respondents are planning to do.

 Input from the surveys was considered during the Climate Vulnerability and Risk Assessment and will be used to help inform the Climate Resiliency Strategy.

 We look forward to hearing more from residents and stakeholders as we develop the Climate Resiliency Strategy.
 We encourage you to stay engaged and informed by:

 - Signing up to the climate change e-newsletter